SharkHack Spring 2023

 What is SharkHack?

-SharkHack is Simmons University’s annual hackathon, which aims to create an inclusive environment for women and nonbinary students to code, design, and develop projects.
+Welcome to SharkHack 2025!
+SharkHack is Simmons University’s 24 hour hackathon, which aims to create an inclusive environment for all students to code, design, and develop projects.

-We welcome undergraduate and graduate students of all experience levels and backgrounds to join us this Spring for a weekend of fun, food, and friendly competition!
+We welcome undergraduates and Highshoolers of all experience levels and backgrounds to join us this Spring for a weekend of fun, food, and friendly competition!
+Please note this is a 24-hour hackathon - this experience will continue overnight.

 Schedule